 The people who run yard sales and thrift stores are mostly interested in selling as much stuff as possible in as little time as possible, meaning they’re more likely to be open to bartering.
 They are also less likely to be experts in antiques, so may drastically undervalue what they are selling, offering you an opportunity to get a great deal.

 However, there are some downsides.
 Shopping for antiques at thrift stores and yard sales can be very time-consuming, so you’ll need to know what you’re looking for in order to sort the junk from the gems.
-As sellers aren’t experts, they may also overprice items, so a good knowledge of what you’re trying to buy is crucial.
+As sellers aren’t experts, they may also overprice items, so a good knowledge of what you want to buy is crucial.

 Flea markets can also be a good place to grab antique bargains.
 These markets can be less time-consuming than thrift stores and yard sales as they typically just offer older products such as antiques.